paul-green-stone/CList/README.md

 # CList
-A linked list ata type implemented in C
+A linked list data type implemented in C